James Cropper (abolitionist): Rear Admiral Joseph Denman (1810–74). Brother of Margaret Cropper, brother-in-law of Edward Cropper

-After the verdict, the fictional character Captain Fitzgerald (Peter Firth) supervises the destruction of Lomboko.
-In actuality, Commander Joseph Denman led the destruction in 1840, even before the Amistad case went to the Supreme Court.

-The Amistad Mutiny Melissa Eisen Azarian (2009).

 The burning of the slave factories, almost cost Denman his naval career when he was sued by the slave trader, John Thomas Buron who claimed for 'damages and trespass'.
 Prosecutors claimed between £100,000 and £500,000, as well as a claim for the refunding of a payment on the 13,000 further slaves that had already been given to inland African tribes.
 Denman was recalled to Great Britain to face trial and the case of Buron vs Denman was heard in the British Court of Exchequer in 1848 – the court found in Denman's favour.
 While awaiting trial, Denman drew up detailed instructions for the suppression of the 'Middle Passage' carrying slaves from Africa to the Americas.
-Denman's anti-slavery plan became Government policy in 1844.
+Denman's anti-slavery plan became government policy in 1844.

 The Royal Navy was encouraged to destroy any slave factory they could find and stop any ship that was thought to be a slaver.
 The newfound powers drafted by Denman saw a sudden and dramatic drop in slave ship numbers on the 'Middle Passage' in the late 1840s and 1850s.
 By the time the American Civil War started in 1861 the 'Middle Passage' and slave trade had basically come to an end on the west African Coast.
 Joseph Denman finally ended his career as an admiral in command of the Pacific Squadron.
 As a favourite of Queen Victoria, Denman acted as the Queen's groom in waiting and commanded her royal yacht, Victoria and Albert, from 1853 to 1860.
 Joseph Denman's died on 26 November 1874.